dinhanhthi/dinhanhthi.com/_posts/skills/2020-04-21-fresh-installation-ubuntu.md

 3. Bluetooth problem on Dell XPS 15 only: cannot turn on bluetooth ⇒ Try turn off and turn on again the bluetooth in BIOS setting.
 4. Useful shortcuts:
    - Capture fullscreen: `Ctrl+Alt+Print` (photos will be saved in **Pictures**)
+   - Show desktop: set in Keyboards settings, try to find "Hide all normal windows".
 1. [__Only Ubuntu__] Connect Airpod to Ubuntu 20.04:
 ``` bash
 # check bluetooth service is running